Small Business Loans for COVID-19

 COVID-19 Economic Injury Disaster Loans (EIDL)

 The COVID-19 EIDL program is designed to provide economic relief to businesses that are experiencing a temporary loss of revenue due to the pandemic.
-The program is intended to meet financial obligations and operating expenses that could have been met had the pandemic not occurred.
+The program is intended to help businesses meet financial obligations and operating expenses that could have been met had the pandemic not occurred.
 The loan may be used for working capital and normal operating expenses, such as continuation of healthcare benefits, rent, utilities, and fixed debt payments.
-The maximum loan amount is $150,000.
+Effective September 8, 2021, the funds may also be used for payment and pre-payment of business non-federal debt incurred at any time (past or future) and for payment of federal debt.
+The maximum loan amount is $2 million.
 Unlike a PPP loan, an EIDL isn't forgivable.

 COVID-19 EIDL Terms: